keeganmilsten/Elementary-Arch/README.md

 NOTE: To download and install, just copy this line into your terminal:
 - `git clone https://github.com/keeganmilsten/Elementary-Arch`

-Next, execute the install.sh file inside Elementary-Arch and wait for it to do the work for you.
+Next, execute the install.sh file inside Elementary-Arch by running it in the terminal and waiting for it to do the work for you.